Butonix/rengorum/README.md

 # Rengorum
-Single-page forum application that aims to be fast, performant and simple.
+Single-page forum application that aims to be clean and simple.

 ## Demo: https://forum.endiliey.com/
 ![Screenshot 1](preview/frontend_1.PNG)